 I am sure everyone here loves Naans.
 When these naans mingle with a little garlic, life gets better manifolds.
 If you have not tried making naans, this post should give you the impetus.
 Making a naan is not much different than making a bread.
 Yeast, proofing and resting… its all that and with such amazing results !
-So, let’s get cracking and proofing !! 🙂
+So, let’s get cracking and proofing to make these delicious whole wheat garlic naan !! 🙂

 Since i was making the Garlic Naans, i thought it would just be fair to make the ultimate pairing accompaniment- rich and creamy dal makhani off course.